LavaGang/MelonLoader/README.md

 4. Click the SELECT button.
 5. Select and Open the Game's EXE in your Game's Installation Folder.
 7. Click the UN-INSTALL button.

 ---

-### MANUAL UNINSTALL:

-1. Make sure the Game you are installing MelonLoader to is Closed and Not Running.
-2. Remove the version.dll file from the Game's Installation Folder.
-3. Remove the MelonLoader folder from the Game's Installation Folder.
-4. Remove the Plugins folder from the Game's Installation Folder.
-5. Remove the Mods folder from the Game's Installation Folder.

----